-Recognizing an individual, family or family foundation who has demonstrated strong commitment to supporting Toronto’s most vulnerable people through generous community activity, especially monetary contributions.
+Recognizing an individual, family or family foundation who has demonstrated strong commitment to supporting our vision to end hunger in Toronto through generous community activity, especially monetary contributions.

 Recognizing a company or its corporate foundation who has demonstrated leadership in improving communities through its corporate social responsibility efforts.
 The Corporate Leader fights hunger and poverty in Toronto through charitable donations and employee volunteering, promoting awareness and philanthropy within the workplace and marketplace.

-Recognizing an individual or group who has raised awareness of poverty issues by creating and organizing a community fundraiser, event, or campaign.
-The Community Champion mobilizes support and engagement in poverty reduction and shows leadership in the community, creating a network of advocates and supporters for the cause.
+Recognizing an employee group who has raised awareness of poverty issues by creating and organizing a workplace fundraiser, event, or campaign.
+The Workplace Champion mobilizes support and engagement from their employee base through innovative and impactful workplace initiatives, which result in a wider network of people committed to social change.